mongounit/mongounit/docs/index.md

 5. (Optional) You create a fairly simple JSON file that represents what your database *should* contain once that method runs (MongoUnit has a helper utility for that)
 6. (Optional) You annotate your test method with `@SeedWithDataset`.
 Before your test method runs, MongoUnit will automatically find the right JSON to prepopulate the DB from the file you created earlier
 7. (Optional) You annotate your test method with `@AssertMatchesDataset`.
 After your test method run, MongoUnit will automatically find the right JSON to compare the "after" state of the DB to that JSON
-8. You can still run your own additional tests within your test method.
+8. You can still run your own additional tests within your test method if you want/need.
 9. There is a lot more, but you ARE reading the TL;DR 😉 (See [Features](https://mongounit.org/features.html) for more).

 ## See mongoUnit in action